Expressing Relations as Tables, Graphs, and Mappings: A practical guide

 Conclusion

 Understanding how to express relations using tables, graphs, and mappings is crucial for working with relational data and mathematical structures.
 Each representation offers advantages depending on the size, type, and the specific properties of the relation.
 This article has provided a comprehensive overview of these methods, along with their conversions and applications.
-By mastering these techniques, you'll be well-equipped to handle various types of relations and effectively analyze the relationships between elements within sets.
+Because of that, by mastering these techniques, you'll be well-equipped to handle various types of relations and effectively analyze the relationships between elements within sets.
 Remember that the best approach often involves a combination of these representations, allowing for both visual understanding and structured data management.